 The American Packrafting Association is a non-profit organization dedicated to promoting community among packrafters, packrafter safety and education, and opportunities to packraft responsibly on public lands.
-Our volunteer Board of Directors spans five time zones across the US and Canada, from Anchorage, AK to St. Johns, Newfoundland.

 Based in Oakland, California, Dirk takes full advantage of his location by exploring up and down the Sierras.
 He leads backpacking trips with TSX Challenge, a small guiding outfit out of Orinda, and loves trail running, mountain biking and fly fishing.
 Packrafting caught Dirk's attention as a way to make more creative routes in the wilderness and to see the backcountry from a different (and very fun!) vantage point.
 In addition to his role as APA Secretary, Dirk helpings with APA's Finance & Fundraising committee and regional initiatives in and around California.

 Vincent is an entrepreneur, activist and outdoor enthusiast with expertise working in areas of global strategy, operations and development for companies such as Merrill Lynch, AT&T, Comcast and Avaya.
 Most recently, Vincent worked in public policy, where he was instrumental in working alongside public officials, businesses and civic leaders to pass legislation under Colorado House Bill 1284, a bill that provides patients in CO with equal and fair access to alternative treatments and medicines.
 Vincent is equally passionate about community, its youth and country.
 He has previously worked as a Business and Technology teacher in Colorado and proudly served his country as a US Army Communications Officer until 2003.